bungeemonkee/Configgy/Documentation/Pipeline/2-Source.md

 ### Embedded Resources

 Embedded resources can be used to contain configuration information in much the same way as the files above.
-Any embedded resource with a file extension of '.conf', '.json', or '.xml' will be used as as raw source for any configuration property matching the file name.
+Any embedded resource with a file extension of '.conf', '.config', '.txt', '.json', or '.xml' will be used as as raw source for any configuration property matching the file name.
 Embedded resources must also be in a namespace (which the compiler determines form the folder it is in) of 'Resources.Settings' or they will not be considered.
 So for a setting called 'MaxThingCount' an embedded resource in the folder '[ProjectFolder]/Resources/Settings/MaxThingCount.config' would be a potential raw value.

 ### Default Value Attributes